-Here are some simple tips to keep your love for life: "8 ways to divorce-proof your marriage."
-If you've already gone through a divorce, it may surprise you to learn that one of the most effective tools--especially in emotionally charged, high conflict divorces--is forgiveness.
+Here are some simple tips to keep your love for life: "How to Save Your Marriage" includes five steps every couple should take before throwing in the towel.
+One of the most effective tools--especially in emotionally charged, high conflict divorces--is forgiveness.
 Forgiveness may seem like the last thing you'd want to consider when you are upset with your ex-spouse, but here are "Seven Reasons to Forgive Your Ex" by attorney-mediator Eileen Barker.

 Forgiveness: An Invitation to a Second Chance at Love

 According to Barton Goldsmith, Ph.D. in Emotional Fitness, forgiveness is an invitation to a second chance at love.

 “It can be hard to forgive,” Barton says,” especially if your partner has broken the most solemn of their marriage vows.
 Surprisingly, infidelity is not necessarily fatal to a relationship.
 With the appropriate communication, therapy and a willingness to let go, many couples get past it.
 As strange as it may seem, in some cases, the healing process can actually make a relationship stronger.
 Read Dr. Barton's article “Infidelity and Forgiveness” in Psychology Today.
 An in-depth look at marital infidelity and the four phases of the healing process is provided on Dr. Fitzgibbons website.